Mailgun logo

 Which is more popular, Mailgun or Mailtrap?

-On the Knock platform, Mailgun handled 100M–500M messages from January 1st to March 31st compared to <1M for Mailtrap.
-Mailgun volume has remained stable, while Mailtrap is seeing declining volume.
+On the Knock platform, Mailgun handled 100M–500M messages from January 22nd to April 22nd compared to <1M for Mailtrap.
+Mailgun is currently trending upward in adoption, while Mailtrap volume has remained stable.

 Can I use both Mailgun and Mailtrap together?